40ants/cl-prevalence-multimaster/README.rst

    * and executes transaction from each found log;
    * removes himself logs, processed by all other masters.

+   .. warning:: Right now ``sync-with-other-masters`` should be called
+                not often then once per second, because otherwise filenames of transaction log backups will clash.

 Roadmap
 =======

 1. Ensure this will work on the real world application.
+2. Support old transaction logs deletion after they was processed by all apps.
 2. Add a documentation.
 3. ...